unicesi/EketalCompiler/README.md

 ```
 mvn clean package
 ```
-Finally, run the generated application
+Finally, run the generated application. **Make sure to have access to internet and you can 'ping www.google.com' from your machine**
 ```
 mvn exec:java -Dexec.mainClass="local.StartExecute"
 ```